Noah2610/romy/docs/wasm.md

 * `func $deallocate (param i32)`

 Frees memory that was allocated with `$allocate`, the pointer returned from `$allocate` is passed as the parameter.
+Memory being deallocated should be zeroed by the runtime beforehand.

 * `func $init (result i32)`

 Initializes the game and returns a pointer into the modules default memory that points to an encoded `Info` structure.
-The runtime is responsible for calling deallocate on the returned data when it is done using it.
+The runtime is responsible for calling deallocate on the returned data when it is done using it, but before making any other calls.

 ```
 Info {